StockSharp/AlgoTrading/Designer/Gallery/Schemas/AD/README.md

 - **Long entry**: The A/D line is above its previous value, the candle closes above the simple moving average and the position is flat.
 The order buys the shared volume at market.
 - **Short entry**: The A/D line is at or below its previous value, the candle closes below the simple moving average and the position is flat.
 The order sells the shared volume at market.
 - **Exit**: The slope alone closes the trade, with no price condition attached: the line falling back closes a long, the line turning up closes a short.
-There is no stop loss and no take profit, exactly as in the original strategy.
+There is no stop loss and no take profit.

 ## Parameters